 No plugs, no charging, and (crucially in my case) no backspace key.
 Writing on a typewriter forces you to be more mindful about what you’re doing, and really think about each word.
 Especially when, if you don’t pay attention, you can accidentally run out of paper and type on the drum itself…!

 When we spotted the fabulous teal typewriter on a card and a tiny notebook in the same shape and shade, we couldn’t resist putting them together.

 A treat for yourself and a card for a vintage-loving friend’s birthday?
-Or order the duo to be sent to someone else – we’ll even handwrite your message in the card if you want to.
+Or let someone else have the joy of receiving the duo.
+We’ll even handwrite your message in the card if you want to.

 (This has got me out of several sticky forgotten-birthday situations in the past!)

 The little keyring notebook, while at first glance a novelty item, is actually surprisingly useful.
 I keep mine in the inside zipper pocket of my handbag, and as my bullet journal is a bit hefty for my everyday bag, it’s amazing how often a piece of paper is needed!